cfengine/documentation/guide/getting-started-with-cfengine-build/installation.markdown

 ## Open the CFEngine Web UI

 Open a browser and put in the IP address of the hub in the address bar (same IP as in last step).
+You might get warnings about an insecure connection or invalid certificate.
+At this point, your hub has a self signed certificate, which means there is no certificate authority that can verify which server you are talking to.
+In the future you might want to set up a DNS entry for your hub and give it a proper certificate, but for now, you can click the options in your browser to Ignore / Continue.

-You should see the CFEngine Enterprise login screen.
+After this, you should see the CFEngine Enterprise login screen.
 Log in with username admin, password admin, and you will be asked to change the password.

 ![](mp_login.png)